PaoloMazzon/JamEngine/docs/AssetHandler.md

    + `radius` Radius of a circular hitbox (default=0)
    + `polygon` String to load a polygon from in the form of `x1,y1/x2,y2/...` (default="")
  + Worlds ***(prefix = 'w')***
-   + `file` The .tmx file to load the world from (The handler will call jamLoadWorldFromTMX internally)
+   + `file` The .tmx file to load the world from (The handler will call jamTMXLoadWorld internally)
    + `width` Width of the filter rectangle in the world
    + `height` Height of the filter rectangle in the world
    + `radius` Radius of the filter circle in the world, although rectangle settings take precedence if both are provided